Symmetry-Resolved Entanglement Entropy from Heat Kernels: Introduction

 The paper is organized as follows.
-Section~\ref{sec:entanglement_heatkernel} reviews the heat kernel representation of effective actions and conventional Sommerfeld expansion.
-Section~\ref{sec:charged_sommerfeld} presents the improved Sommerfeld scheme featuring the sign function kernel, which is validated in $d$-dimensional neutral free field theories.
-In Section~\ref{sec:hk_sree} this scheme is applied to compute the symmetry-resolved entanglement entropy for free CFTs in flat $d$-dimensional spacetime as well as on $S^1\times H ^{d-1}$ backgrounds.
+Section~\ref{sec:entanglement_heatkernel} reviews the definition of SREE and the representation of the heat kernel of effective actions.
+Section~\ref{sec:charged_sommerfeld} presents the improved Sommerfeld scheme.
+In Section~\ref{sec:hk_sree} this scheme is applied to compute the entropies of half system as well as on the $S^1\times H ^{d-1}$ backgrounds.
 Section~\ref{sec:cMERA_HK} establishes the correspondence between the surface heat kernel and Gaussian cMERA correlation functions, and derives a modified entanglement flow equation in the presence of a chemical potential.
 Finally, Section~\ref{sec:conclusion} summarizes the broader implications of the framework and outlines potential extensions to MERA and holographic duality.